(Translate this site)

 Passion is to a certain degree what life is all about.
 Right?
 Right!

 Of course, for all its wonderful qualities and potential, there was one big problem regarding direct link with Sym: I could never maintain it for very long.
+I soon discovered why.

 The experience, though wonderful and ecstatic, was also exhausting-- damn near to the point of being fatal.
-It was so stimulating that very rapidly you began to feel 'burnt up', as if your brain itself was beginning to smoke and on the verge of bursting into flame.
-This, despite the fact that Sym for my benefit was operating purposely at the slowest extreme of her processing range in such connections.
+It was so stimulating, that very rapidly you began to feel 'burnt up', as if your brain itself was beginning to smoke, and on the verge of bursting into flame.
+This, despite the fact that Sym (for my benefit) was operating purposely at the slowest extreme of her processing range in such connections.

-Some sort of Sol 'fail-safe' would typically kick me out of direct link with very little warning when I appeared to be on the verge of suffering something like a brain seizure.
+Some sort of Sol 'fail-safe' would typically kick me out of direct link with very little warning, when I appeared to be on the verge of suffering something like a brain seizure.

-It was a jarring experience to go from unbridled ecstasy one second to the comparative vacuum of cold hard reality the next.
+It was a jarring experience to go from unbridled ecstasy one second, to the comparative vacuum of cold hard reality the next.

 And too, my organic brain would automatically try to 'balance out' things by giving me a taste of hell to make up for the previous pleasures.
 On emerging from the link I'd be immediately struck with the king of all headaches, and a devastating sense of depression and loneliness.
 Depression and loneliness even worse than what I'd experienced in the 20th century.
 And that's saying something!

-For example, after one early direct link session I noticed on emergence that my hair was matted, my muscles had all gone slack, and my body exuded a strange odor the likes of which I'd never smelled before.
+Direct link also did things like severely dehydrate and starve me.
+The normal maintenance functions of my second skin too even seemed disrupted.
+For example, after one early direct link session, I noticed on emergence that my hair was matted, my muscles had all gone slack, and my body exuded a strange odor, the likes of which I'd never smelled before.
 My virtual trysts with Sym had some pretty devastating effects on my body chemistry, early on.

 Even though I'd be in critical need of nourishment after the link, my appetite would be nonexistent due to the headaches, weird mix of muscle soreness and exhaustion, and black depression of the aftermath.

-Fortunately Symantici was able to compensate for many of these things as she became aware of them.
+Fortunately Symantici was able to compensate for many of these things, as she became aware of them.
 Her advanced Sol technologies were wonderful in this respect.

-However, once link time came again I'd be so happy I'd forget all about the darker aspect of the experience.
+However, once link time came again, I'd be so happy I'd forget all about the darker aspect of the experience.

+In the ensuing sessions, I encountered other strange and unexpected problems with regards to my Sol mate.
 For one thing, Symantici was afraid of doing the 'real thing'.
 Even though we'd by that time done it hundreds of times in simulation.

-I discovered Sym was unaccustomed to actual physical contact.
+That was how I discovered Sym was unaccustomed to actual physical contact.
+Of any kind.
+Whatsoever.

 She'd not been physically touched since Issuance!

 I was surprised to learn that despite what I thought, I'd never touched her either up to this point.
 Rather, I'd only touched a buffer field that fit her like a nano-tech glove over 100% of her body.
 Sym's buffer layer had been around an inch thick when I'd first met her.
-Which was why I got that weird impression the first time I'd physically touched her.
-Or thought I touched her.
+Which was why I got that weird impression the first time I'd physically touched her (or thought I touched her).

 Even Jerrera I was surprised to learn never dropped his own version of this field.
 Not even in his most amorous moments with the ladies.
-Those of us still primarily organic in nature couldn't detect any trace of this field on our own (unless the Sol involved wished us to).
+Those of us still wholly organic in nature couldn't detect any trace of this field on our own (unless the Sol involved wished us to).
 It was far too thin and close fitting to the Sol bodies at its finest settings-- thinner even than the second skin I now wore.

 Since Sym could not physically move inside the ultimate version of her shield once encased, and the shield required practically every photon of energy she could generate to maintain, Sym herself would shut down.
-Not see, not hear, not think, not move, until the case reopened.
+Not see, not hear, not think, not move, until the field reopened.

 In effect, Sym's shield could make her a tiny little sleeping universe in her own right.